Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_1.md

 | Job.15.16  | I Enoch.42.3              | 0     |
 | Job.28.12  | I Enoch.42.1-I Enoch.42.3 | 0     |
 | Job.28.13  | I Enoch.42.2-I Enoch.42.3 | 0     |

+Here you can clearly see one-to-one and one-to-many relationships in both exported **.csv** files.

+Simply stated, in this graph, one verse in Job was connected to another verse in Enoch.
+A second verse in Job was connected to a passage in Enoch, same area.

+> **NOTE** As Scrollmapper continues to grow in its use with other applications, these rules will become more important.